cpjobling/eg-353-guidelines/EG-353-Guidelines-(2013-2014).md

 ## Communications

 The Blackboard Research project site should be referred to constantly for updates and announcements.
-E-mails from Dr Chris Jobling  (EG-353 coordinator), and the research centre project coordinators Prof Michael Edwards (C2EC), Dr David Isaacs (MRC) and Dr Paul Williams (MNC) are relevant to all students and should be noted and recorded for future reference.
+E-mails from Dr Chris Jobling  (EG-353 coordinator), and the research centre project coordinators Prof Michael Edwards (C2EC), Dr David Isaacs (MRC) and Dr Paul Williams (SPEC) are relevant to all students and should be noted and recorded for future reference.

 ## Footnotes